Dallas Film Schools

 North Lake College is part of the Dallas County Community College District, which offers career and academic programs at the certificate and associate's degree level.
 The college is the only school in the system to offer film production training.
 North Lake offers a video technology associate's degree and animation and visual effects certificate for students interested in pursing a career in independent film production.

 Associate of Applied Science in Video Technology

 The video technology program at North Lake College provides students with the knowledge and training necessary to work in film production.
 Students learn about the technical and creative aspects of the industry through coursework and field experiences.
-Courses teach students about scriptwriting, editing, computer graphics, lighting, audio, camera equipment, animation and television production.
+Courses teach students about scriptwriting, editing, video graphics, lighting, audio production, broadcast engineering, animation and television production.
 The program also provides students with the chance to learn about the business side of filmmaking.